-The Company sponsors various pension plans for the majority of its U.S. employees.
+The Company provides various retirement plans for the majority of its U.S. and certain non-U.S. employees.
 The Company provides certain other postretirement benefits, primarily health care and life insurance, to eligible U.S. employees.
 The Company also provides certain postemployment benefits to certain former employees or inactive employees prior to retirement.

-Pension and Postretirement Plans
+Pension and Postretirement Benefit Plans

-Substantially all of the U.S. employees of the Company and its U.S. affiliates who were hired before July 1, 2007 are covered by a non-contributory, defined benefit pension plan that is qualified under Section 401(a) of the Internal Revenue Code (the "Qualified Plan").
-Unfunded supplementary plans (the "Supplemental Plans") cover certain executives.
+Substantially all U.S. employees of the Company hired before July 1, 2007 are covered by a non-contributory, defined benefit pension plan that is qualified under Section 401(a) of the Internal Revenue Code (the "Qualified Plan").
+Unfunded Nonqualified supplementary plans (the "Supplemental Plans") cover certain executives.
 These pension plans generally provide pension benefits that are based on each employee's years of credited service and on compensation levels specified in the plans.
-Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid to the beneficiaries.
+The Company's policy is to fund at least the amounts sufficient to meet minimum funding requirements under applicable employee benefit and tax laws.
+Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid to participants and beneficiaries.

-On June 1, 2010, the U.S. Qualified Plan was amended to cease future benefit accruals after December 31, 2010.
-Any benefits earned by participants under the Qualified Plan at December 31, 2010 were preserved and will be payable in the future based on the Qualified Plan's provisions.
-For the Qualified
+Effective January 1, 2011, the U.S. Qualified Plan ceased accruals of benefits.
+Any benefits earned by participants under the Plan at December 31, 2010 were preserved and will be payable in the future based on Plan provisions.